alyciacan/travel-fox/README.md

 ### Challenges:
-🤔 11th hour bug in which I discovered a timing issue when new trip requests are submitted (server problem!)
+🤔 Troubleshooting an 11th hour bug 🐜 in my POST fetch request
-🤔 Tricky photo formatting
+🤔 Tricky photo formatting!

 ### Future Directions:
 * Add dashboard and functionality for travel agent use